Ria424/developers-animatesdk-docs/Document_object/Document6068.md

 #### Description

-Method;replace the tagged swatch with the given name to the given new swatch object.
+Method; Replace the tagged swatch with the given name to the given new swatch object.

 #### Example